 Ultimate Tuna Melt Recipe – How to Make the Best Tuna Melt Ever

 But then the coronavirus swept the world, and we all stayed at home and got baking, and began to look for new ways to use our sourdough.
-(By the way, if you haven’t begun your sourdough journey yet, see my simple sourdough starter recipe, my beginner’s guide to easy sourdough baking and our sourdough starter discard recipe ideas to use the excess sourdough you remove when you feed your starter.)
 I began to experiment with all sorts of sourdough sandwiches including the tuna melt.

 When I started testing this ultimate tuna melt recipe, I knew it had to be based on sourdough.
 Now, as much as I love sourdough bread, unless it’s cut into thin slices it’s way too much bread for a closed sandwich and the filling gets lost.